open-telemetry/opentelemetry-specification/specification/logs/README.md

 Applications typically write logs to standard output, to files or other specialized medium (e.g. Windows Event Logs for applications).
-These logs can be in many different formats, spanning a spectrum along these variations:
+These logs can be in many different formats, spanning a wide spectrum which may include:

 - Free-form text formats with no easily automatable and reliable way to parse structured data from them.